SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 semantics.
 Why?
 Because the past human corpus of data implicitly has such information from statistical non-knowing knowing.
-But it is not knowledge for the LLM, because knowledge would entail conscious thought, that is to say the *inner knowing* that it is not semantic, not merely emitting strings of words conveying that the sentence is not semantic.
+But it is not knowledge for the LLM, because knowledge would entail conscious thought, that is to say the *inner knowing* that it is not semantic, not merely emitting strings of words conveying the information that the sentence is not semantic.

 Difference between a mimic of knowing and actual knowing.
 I trust you are following.

 How do I know when **_you_** read that first sentence you can ascertain the semantics?
-Thing is I d not know!
-Because there is no science possible that can tell me your are *consciously* apprehending the meaning of the sentence.
+Thing is I do not know!
+Because there is no science possible that can tell me you are *consciously* apprehending the meaning of the sentence.
 You could be a Chalmers Zombie.
 I can only guess.
 I think the LLM models like chatGPT basically are getting close to actually engineered Chalmers Zombies.
 David Chalmers should be celebrating, because thousands of his critics claimed a Chalmers Zombie was metaphysically impossible.
-They are being proven fool.
+They are being proven fools.
 Chalmers was essentially right.
 I think this is frickin' awesome.
 I wish David himself was of similar mind!
 He seems to have panicked and pushed the physicalist functionalism dogma button in his head.